michaelklapper/help/_articles/faqs/security-faqs.md

 ### Q: Can I restrict access to Bitwarden to certain devices?

 **A:** Using self-hosting, you can use custom firewall and NGINX configurations as well as VPN/VLAN access control to determine the device types and/or network layer access for your Bitwarden instance.
-You may also use other tools such as device-level certificates to control specific device access to the Bitwarden instance as well.
+You may also use other tools such as device-level certificates to control specific device access to the Bitwarden instance as well